ocelot-inc/ocelotgui/README.md

 from result sets of previous statements.
 To change this, click Settings|History and enter a number for Max Row Count.</P>

+<P>RE: TARANTOOL.
+By default ocelotgui is a client for MySQL or MariaDB.
+To use it as a client for Tarantool, read the tarantool.txt file.</P>

 <H3 id="contact">Contact</H3><HR>

 <P>We need feedback!</P>